strongback/strongback-cli/README.md

 This will show you the installed versions of the Strongback Java Library and WPILib for Java library.

-### Linux and OS X
+### Linux

-Simply download the [latest version](https://github.com/strongback/strongback-cli/releases) of the `tar.gz` file and unpack it into any directory that is already on your `PATH` _except your home directory_.
+The Strongback CLI tool can go anywhere _except your home directory_.
 We recommend a `bin` directory in your home account.

-To create the `bin` directory, use the following commands:
+To create the `bin` directory and add it to your path, use the following commands:

     $ cd ~
     $ mkdir -p ~/bin

-which will work even if the `~/bin` directory exists.
-Add the `~/bin` directory to your path:

     $ echo "PATH=\${HOME}/bin:\${PATH}" >> ~/.bashrc
     $ source ~/.bashrc

 Then, download and install the `strongback` executable into your `bin` directory.
-You can use the following commands, though be sure to replace both "1.0.0" sequences with the [latest version](https://github.com/strongback/strongback-cli/releases):
+You can use the following commands, though be sure to replace both `1.0.0` sequences in the URL with the [latest version](https://github.com/strongback/strongback-cli/releases):

-For OS X:

     $ cd ~/bin
+    $ curl -o https://github.com/strongback/strongback-cli/releases/download/v1.0.0/strongback-cli-1.0.0-linux.tar.gz | tar xvz

+That's it!
+Open up a new terminal and run the following:

+    $ strongback info

+This will show you the installed versions of the Strongback Java Library and WPILib for Java library.

+### OS X and MacOS

+The Strongback CLI tool can go anywhere _except your home directory_.
+We recommend a `bin` directory in your home account.
+To create the `bin` directory and add it to your path, use the following commands:

+    $ cd ~
+    $ mkdir -p ~/bin
+    $ echo "PATH=\${HOME}/bin:\${PATH}" >> ~/.bashrc
+    $ source ~/.bashrc

+Then, download and install the `strongback` executable into your `bin` directory.
+You can use the following commands, though be sure to replace both `1.0.0` sequences in the URL with the [latest version](https://github.com/strongback/strongback-cli/releases):

+    $ cd ~/bin
     $ curl -o https://github.com/strongback/strongback-cli/releases/download/v1.0.0/strongback-cli-1.0.0-osx.tar.gz | tar xvz

-For Linux:

-    $ cd ~/bin
-    $ curl -o https://github.com/strongback/strongback-cli/releases/download/v1.0.0/strongback-cli-1.0.0-linux.tar.gz | tar xvz

 That's it!
 Open up a new terminal and run the following: